Tableaus

 3. An apothecary who blew up his tower, with notes that contain the errors he made.
 (Maybe the players can find the simple math error and succeed where he failed!)

-4. A cage torn open by its former prisoner.
+4. A cage on wheels torn open by its former prisoner.
 There’s a creature on the loose now.

-5. A ranger killed when her own fantasy mount was driven mad by drinking from a magical pool.
+5. A ranger killed when her own mount (griffon, giant panther, etc.) was driven mad by drinking from a magical pool.
 The creature remains, grieving, having regained its senses.

 6. The remains of a poached deer or boar, with a forgotten knife that identifies the poacher.

 7. A druid slaughtered by orcs and left propped up as a warning.
-Now you know orcs are about!
+Orcs are about!

-8. The remnants of a summoning circle, with some clue about what was summoned and by whom.
+8. A summoning circle, with some clue as to what was summoned and by whom.

 9. A merchant murdered in some secluded location by the contact he came to meet, according to the letter in his pouch.